ani411-git/cat12-cortical-thickness-analysis/README.md

 ## Inference
 Using repeated-measures ANOVA, intraclass correlation analysis, and absolute bias metrics, we demonstrate that CAT12 segmentation is highly robust to acquisition orientation, while revealing a small but consistent axial underestimation of cortical thickness.
 These findings provide empirical support for the continued use of sagittal T1-weighted acquisitions as the preferred reference orientation in CAT12-based morphometry.

+## Reproducibility Notes

+This pipeline is primarily GUI-driven using CAT12.
+Detailed methodological steps are documented to enable replication.
+Raw MRI data cannot be shared due to institutional privacy policies.